yumyum0812/UnityDisplayTweaker-Xposed/README.md

 ## Guide
 1. Download and install the APK.
 2. Enable this module in your Xposed manager.
-3. Add the game into module scope.
+3. Add your game into module scope.
+4. Open the module app and adjust the settings to your liking.
-4. Launch the game and enjoy!
+5. Launch your game and enjoy!

 ## ️⚠️ ️Caution
 - May not work on all Unity games.